-It is my pleasure to welcome you to Troy University.
-Whether you are a recent high school graduate on the threshold of your college career or a working adult earning a graduate degree to enhance your worth in the marketplace, I believe you will find your Troy University experience exciting and rewarding.
+Welcome to Troy University.
+Whether you are a recent high school graduate on the threshold of your college career or a working adult earning a graduate degree, you will find your Troy University experience exciting and rewarding.

-Our university is internationally known for providing an outstanding academic program supported by excellent student services, the combination of which ensures the best value for your tuition dollar.
-We also pride ourselves in a personal approach.
-We know our students by name and not by number.
+TROY is internationally known for outstanding academic programs supported by excellent student services, a combination which ensures the best value for your tuition dollar.
+We take pride in our personal approach, knowing students by name and not by number.

-As you begin your journey at our university, I encourage you to get involved in some aspect of student life.
-The research is clear on this point: involved students simply perform better academically than those who do not get engaged in some of the outlets for social and professional growth we offer.
-Regardless of which TROY campus in the United States or overseas you attend, I encourage you to follow and support our Trojan athletic teams as they compete at the NCAA Division I-A level.
+As you begin your TROY career, I encourage you to get involved in some aspect of student life.
+Research shows involved students perform better academically than those who are not engaged in some aspect of campus life.
+Regardless of which TROY campus you attend, you are encouraged to support our Trojan athletic teams-they have brought great credit to Troy University!